Dioxins and dioxin-like compounds: In waste incineration

-The European Union limit for concentration of dioxin-like compounds in the discharged flue gas is 0.1 ng/Nm³ TEQ.
+The European Union limit for concentration of dioxin-like compounds in the discharged flue gas is 0.1 ng/Nm^{3} TEQ.

-Both in Europe and in U.S.A., the emissions have decreased dramatically since the 1980s, by even 90% (see Figure).
+In both Europe the USA, emissions of dioxins have decreased dramatically since the 1980s, by even 90% (see Figure).
 This has also led to decreases in human body burdens, which is neatly demonstrated by the decrease of dioxin concentrations in breast milk.
 With the substantial decrease of emissions from municipal waste incinerators, other potentially large sources of dioxin-like compounds, for example from forest and wild fires, have increased relative to industrial sources.
 They are however not included in the total inventory due to uncertainties in available data.
 A more recent study on the environmental effects of accidental fires, including forest fires, estimated the emissions from dioxins (PCDD/Fs) to be about equivalent to those from traffic and municipal waste combustion.

-Open burning of waste (backyard barrel burning) has not decreased effectively, and in the U.S. it is now the most important source of dioxins.
-Total U.S. annual emissions decreased from 14 kg in 1987 to 1.4 kg in 2000.
+Open burning of waste (backyard barrel burning) has not decreased effectively, and in the US it is now the most important source of dioxins.
+Total US annual emissions decreased from 14 kg in 1987 to 1.4 kg in 2000.
 However, backyard barrel burning decreased only modestly from 0.6 kg to 0.5 kg, resulting in over one third of all dioxins in the year 2000 from backyard burning alone.

 Other sources

 Low concentrations of dioxins have been found in some soils without any anthropogenic contamination.
 A puzzling case of milk contamination was detected in Germany.
 The source was found to be kaolin added to animal feed.
-Dioxins have been repeatedly detected in clays from Europe and USA since 1996, with contamination of clay assumed to be the result of ancient forest fires or similar natural events with concentration of the PCDD/F during clay sedimentation.
+Dioxins have been repeatedly detected in clays from Europe and the USA since 1996, with contamination of clay assumed to be the result of ancient forest fires or similar natural events with concentration of the PCDD/F during clay sedimentation.